Editor's pick — niche/condition mattress

 Summary

-Sleeping naked does have a real physiological basis — it facilitates the core body temperature drop that triggers sleep onset.
+Sleeping naked does have a real physiological basis - it helps the core body temperature drop that triggers sleep onset.
 The effect is genuine but context-dependent.
 If you sleep warm or in a warm room, it may meaningfully improve your sleep.
 If you already sleep cool and well, don't expect transformation.

 The most impactful sleep quality variables remain consistent sleep timing, darkness, and temperature - whether clothed or not.